GaussNajera245/to-do-list/README.md

 ## Notes:

+## `All the code is con src folder or public,`

-##  The lists cannot retain which item's checkbox was clicked on, that functionality would imply more complex state, or a conection to a database :vv
+`The lists cannot retain which item's checkbox was clicked on, that functionality would imply more complex state, or a conection to a database :vv`

-##  The Card and BoxClass are no longer useful, but I let them be there for future references.
+`The Card and BoxClass are no longer useful, but I let them be there for future references.`

-## Also the commit changes are quite fuzzy, and not that descriptive:vv
+`Also the commit changes are quite fuzzy, and not that descriptive:vv`